springernature/frontend-playbook/writing/house-style.md

 ### Tone of voice

 For a general audience, you should write like a human.
 Be professional, but conversational - we want our contributors and readers to feel comfortable joining in at any time.
-The exception to this is in writing [technical content](#technical-writing) for a technical audience.

 Be thankful to contributors and those who log issues.
 They're giving up their time to make our playbook better.
 Make sure they know we're grateful to them.